sridharedu/a-z-skill/README.md

 > I want to master a technical or conceptual topic deeply and efficiently — from beginner level to expert/architect understanding.
 >
 > Please generate a **beautifully structured, interview-ready, and revision-friendly learning guide** for the topic I provide.
 > The material should feel like a high-end personal study guide or technical wiki chapter that is easy to expand over time.
+Iis should be like wikipedia kind of topic linking
 >
 > ---
 >